LukaszMruczkowski/AI_ML_Projects/Learning/Nim/README.md

 ## How to Use

-Check in the `play.py` file, the train function takes in an integer input as how many games will the NimAI train by playing with itself.
-Use input of 0 to play against an untrained AI and use input of 10000 to play against a well trained one.
+Check in the `play.py` file, the train function takes in an integer input as to how many games will the NimAI train by playing with itself.
+Use input of 0 to play against an untrained AI and use input of 10000 to play against a well-trained one.
 After configuring the number of training games, run this command in the `nim` directory:

 `python play.py`